Geometric Approaches on Persistent Homology: : Persistence Diagrams in Dimension

 \section{$\PD_1(G)$: Persistence Diagrams in Dimension $1$}

-In this section, we give explicit description of the 1-dimensional persistence diagram $\PD_1(G)$ of the graph $G$ in terms of the lengths of the essential loops in $\wh{G}$, the clique complex of $G$.
+Let $G$ be a finite connected graph.
+In this section, we give an explicit description of the 1-dimensional persistence diagram $\PD_1(G)$ of the graph $G$ in terms of the lengths of certain loops.
 The persistence diagrams $\PD_k(G)$ in homological dimensions $k=0$ and $1$ are the most frequently used in applications, and the most efficient diagrams to compute.